valzi/Kowloon_Planet/pages/home.md

 tags:
   - nav
 ---
+If you play a game at Michael Bacon's table, please don't read this.

 ## What Is

 Ancient artifacts = laser guns, holograms, screens, keycards, hydroelectric generators, terraforming walls, water purifiers, batteries.